delaneyj/grug/docs/guide/features.md

 # Features

-At the very basic level, developing using Vite is not that much different from using a static file server.
-However, Vite provides many enhancements over native ESM imports to support
+At the very basic level, developing using grug is not that much different from using a static file server.
+However, grug provides many enhancements over native ESM imports to support

 ## Hot Module Replacement

-Vite provides an [HMR API](./api-hmr) over native ESM.
-Frameworks with HMR capabilities can leverage the API to provide instant, precise updates without reloading the page or blowing away application state.
-Vite provides first-party HMR integrations for [Vue Single File Components](https://github.com/vitejs/vite/tree/main/packages/plugin-vue) and [React Fast Refresh](https://github.com/vitejs/vite/tree/main/packages/plugin-react-refresh).
-There are also official integrations for Preact via [@prefresh/vite](https://github.com/JoviDeCroock/prefresh/tree/main/packages/vite).
+grug provides an [HMR API](./api-hmr) over native ESM.
+Frameworks with HMR capabilities can leverage the API to provide instant, precise updates without reloading the page or blowing away application state. grug provides first-party HMR integrations for [Vue Single File Components](https://github.com/delaneyj/grug/tree/main/packages/plugin-vue) and [React Fast Refresh](https://github.com/delaneyj/grug/tree/main/packages/plugin-react-refresh).
+There are also official integrations for Preact via [@prefresh/grug](https://github.com/JoviDeCroock/prefresh/tree/main/packages/grug).

-Note you don't need to manually set these up - when you [create an app via `@vitejs/create-app`](./), the selected templates would have these pre-configured for you already.
+Note you don't need to manually set these up - when you [create an app via `@delaneyj/create-app`](./), the selected templates would have these pre-configured for you already.

 ## NPM Dependency Resolving